 “You two havta come up for Christmas, Hippie’s already here.
 I’m putting a show on at school.”

 “Yeah.
 You’re right, sorry.”

-“Jenna, “I asked, “be a girlfriend for a second.”
+“Jenna, “I ask, “be a girlfriend for a second.”

 “Ew, potty mouth much?
 I never knew.
 You’ve been a bad influence, Romeo.”

-“My advice to you Tim/Huck/Andy and every other guy, is stop letting your dick from doing your thinking for you,” she advised.
+“Here’s my advice to you Tim/Huck/Andy and every other guy.
+Stop letting your dick doing your thinking for you,” she advises.

 “So what?
 You’re in love with two people.
 As long as at least one of them is willing to put up with it, you’re safe, the master of ‘Sneakin’ Around.’”